maintenance

 Three-stage rinse process showing progressively clearer water

-5. Reinsert the empty portafilter (with basket, no disc)
+5. Put portafilter back (with basket, no disc)

 6. Lock into group head